Dutchsnake5/Steam-Deck-Themes-By-Five/README.md

 9. Press install
 5. Again, open the Plugins section in the Quick Access menu.
 10. Open the CSS Loader plugin and enable your desired theme(s).

+# Credits
+- Chiaki Nanami Theme was made with code by EMERALD, and the artwork was done by Twitter user CiloRanko